Sandy Skoglund: Artistic style, and themes

+Curator Marvin Heiferman describes the impact of Skoglund's juxtaposition of commercial aspects, dramatization, and conceptual art elements by noting that, "The work simmers down and reminds viewers of their smallness in a big, overdetermined world where consumer culture, nature, science, and their interior gyroscopes regularly spin out of control."
+Grundberg also notes the serious effect of Skoglund's exuberant art, which "evoke adult fears in a playful, childlike context".

+Select notable artworks

+Crumpled and Copied (1973)

 The utilization of repetitive, process-oriented techniques began early on in Skoglund's career.
 Her 1973 composition Crumpled and Copied was manifested by repeatedly crumpling and photocopying a piece of paper.

+The Holes in a Saltine Cracker (1974)

-The Holes in a Saltine Cracker (1974) portrays how self-regulating repetition influences an object's aesthetic value.
+The Holes in a Saltine Cracker portrays how self-regulating repetition influences an object's aesthetic value.
 Photographing a single saltine cracker and then reproducing that image 77 times, resulted in a composition that became abstracted and obscured in accordance with the subtle mechanical shifts derived from the Xeroxing process.

+Cubed Carrots and Kernels of Corn (1978)

 In 1978, Skoglund expanded on this theme by producing a series of repetitive food item still life images.
-These photographs of food were presented in geometric and brightly colored environments so that the food becomes an integral part to the overall patterning, as in Cubed Carrots and Kernels of Corn (1978), with its checkerboard of carrots on a white-spotted red plate placed on a cloth in the same pattern.
+These photographs of food were presented in geometric and brightly colored environments so that the food becomes an integral part to the overall patterning, as in Cubed Carrots and Kernels of Corn, with its checkerboard of carrots on a white-spotted red plate placed on a cloth in the same pattern.

+Hangers (1979)

+Hangers features a composition of a man in yellow pajamas entering a dreamlike setting of rubber duckies, plastic chairs and blue plastic hangers arranged on a yellow wall.
+The staged photograph was created inside Skoglund's former tenement studio on Elizabeth Street in lower Manhattan.
+The work was initially displayed at the Castelli Gallery in the 1980s.
+In 2015, the Ryan Lee Gallery in New York City, presented a window installation of Hangers, which Skoglund recreated as a site-specific installation that was prominently on view for anyone walking along the High Line, which is adjacent to Gallery's window display.
+Every Saturday during the installation's run, a performer meandered around the space.